 On a small island, Viðey, by Reykjavík stands a Peace tower in remembrance of John Lennon´s birthday.
 It was first lit in 2007 by Yoko Ono on John Lennon´s birthday on the 9th of October and is lit until the day he was killed on the 8th of December.

-Yoko Ono got the idea of the Imagine Peace Tower more than 40 years ago and when she met John Lennon he wanted to put up such a tower in their garden - but it ended up being lit here in Reykjavík :)
+Yoko Ono got the idea of the Imagine Peace Tower in 1967 and when she met John Lennon he wanted to put up such a tower in their garden - but it ended up being lit here in Reykjavík :)

 Yoko Ono comes to Iceland every year to light the tower, which emits a beautiful blue light far into the sky.
 Yoko has also paid for boat trips for the public to the island when she lights the tower.